CamCam919/AWS-Solutions-Architect/README.md

 # AWS-Solutions-Architect

-This for me to showcase my skills in AWS involving the many services AWS has to offer.
-In the provided documents, there are many PDF files involving....
+This is to help anyone interested in studying the AWS CSA In the provided documents, there are many PDF files involving....

 Databases